prototypefund/Digital_Bargeld-docs/taler-wallet.rst

   $ taler-wallet-cli --wallet-db=mydb.json advanced force-refresh "$coin_pub"

-To test zombie coins, use the timetravel option, it **must** be passed to the top-level command and not the subcommand:
+To test zombie coins, use the timetravel option.
+It **must** be passed to the top-level command and not the subcommand:

 .. code-block:: sh